Doing Business in Indonesia

 Indonesia's government is making steady progress in attracting foreign investors through a conducive investment climate.
 There are numerous opportunities for large and small investments in any of the economic sectors.

-For all those reasons the successful business person should make several trips to Indonesia to test the waters, talk with those who have gone before and establish a good relationship with the local business community and relevant government institutions and trade organizations.
+For all those reasons the successful entrepreneur should make several trips to Indonesia to test the waters, talk with those who have gone before and establish a good relationship with the local business community and relevant government institutions and trade organizations.

-There are agencies, such as Okusi Associates, providing professional assistance.
+There are agencies, such as Okusi Associates and INA (Indonesia Netherlands Association) providing professional assistance.

-Talk with your Embassy and don't hesitate to hire a good Indonesian lawyer.
+Talk with your Embassy, don't hesitate to hire a good Indonesian lawyer from the start and familiarize yourself with the business culture.

 Doing business in Indonesia and working together with Indonesians is not much different from doing so in other countries.

-Unfortunately Indonesians and Indonesian business people still bear the stigma of being undisciplined.
-It is believed that they always show up late for appointments or not at all and like to change agreements after the signing of the contract.
+Unfortunately, Indonesian business people still bear the stigma of being undisciplined.
+It is believed that they always show up late for appointments -or not at all, and like to change agreements after the signing of the contract.

-Some of that may have been true.
+Some of that may still be true.
 But things are changing fast in Indonesia.
 On time arrival for appointments, honoring commitments and living up to expectations are now accepted practices.

 You may improve the situation further by taking into account a few more points: